Why perfection is bad?

 Recently, a popular Korean variety show called Infinity Challenge held the second season of My Ugly Friend Festival.
 They invited male celebrities such as musicians, actors, and sportsmen to celebrate their ugliness with their hosts.
 Even though the show is well-known for its satirical comedy, the main message of this festival is to encourage people to embrace their individual charm.

 One of the participants, Ha Sang Wook, is a poet and he felt free for the first time.
 The festival is like a first day off to him.
 He didn’t have to worry about writing poems or anything.
 For the first time, he didn’t have to pretend or maintain his perfect image as a poet.

-Regardless if you are a perfectionist in your work, your looks, your home or your relationships, being perfect is tiring and bad for your health in the long run.
-You have to avoid all mistakes, all flaws and all failure.
+Regardless if you are a perfectionist in your work, your looks, your home, or your relationships, being perfect is tiring and bad for your health in the long run.
+You have to avoid all mistakes, all flaws, and all failures.
 Is that even possible?

 Wouldn’t life be easier if you just accept what is?